Deadly Brazil dam burst likely had same cause as previous one: official

-BELO HORIZONTE, Brazil (Reuters) - The collapse of a Brazilian dam controlled by miner Vale (VALE3.SA) a week ago likely happened because parts of the sand and dried-mud structure dissolved into liquid, a state regulator said in an interview, similar to the cause of another deadly mining disaster less than four years ago.
+BELO HORIZONTE, Brazil (Reuters) - The collapse of a Brazilian dam controlled by miner Vale a week ago likely happened because parts of the sand and dried-mud structure dissolved into liquid, a state regulator said in an interview, similar to what caused another deadly mining disaster less than four years ago.

-With 110 people confirmed dead and another 238 missing, according to a firefighters’ count on Thursday evening, the tailings dam collapse in the town of Brumadinho could be Brazil’s deadliest mine disaster.
+With 115 people confirmed dead and another 248 missing, according to information from the rescue team on Friday evening, the tailings dam collapse in the town of Brumadinho could be Brazil’s deadliest mine disaster.

 The burst tailings dam at the Corrego do Feijao mine last Friday has ignited intense public anger against Vale, which was co-owner of Samarco, the previous dam that collapsed..

-An internal study showed the miner knew as recently as last year that some of the areas hit were at risk if its tailings dam burst, according to a report by Folha de S.Paulo newspaper.
-Vale described the study as a routine disaster preparation plan required by regulators.
+An internal study showed the miner knew as recently as last year that some of the areas swamped with toxic mud were at risk if the dam burst, according to a report by Folha de S.Paulo newspaper.
+Vale described the document as a routine disaster preparation plan required by regulators.

 The disaster poses a headache for the new government of far-right President Jair Bolsonaro, whose new business-friendly administration must juggle public anger over the tragedy and its own desire to ease mining and environmental regulations to kick-start growth.

-Hildebrando Neto, deputy minister for environmental regulations in the state of Minas Gerais where the collapsed dam is based, told Reuters late on Thursday that all evidence suggests that the burst was caused by liquefaction, a process whereby a solid material such as sand loses strength and stiffness and behaves more like a liquid.
+Hildebrando Neto, Minas Gerais’ deputy minister for environmental regulations, told Reuters late on Thursday that all evidence suggests that the burst was caused by liquefaction, whereby a solid material such as sand loses strength and stiffness and behaves more like a liquid.

 Dams holding mining waste, known as tailings, sometimes collapse for this reason.

+Major Brazilian TV outlets obtained dramatic security camera video showing the outer wall of the dam collapsing and an avalanche of mud crushing trees, houses and cars in its path.
+Closeups replayed throughout the day showed cars and people scrambling unsuccessfully to escape the dark red torrent.

-Neto said liquefaction caused the 2015 collapse of the Samarco dam, which is co-owned by Vale and led to the deaths of 19 people.
+Neto said liquefaction caused the 2015 collapse of the Samarco dam, which led to the deaths of 19 people.

 The internal study reported by the Folha newspaper was dated April 18, 2018, and outlined the likely impact of a collapse at the dam.
 It found that the mine restaurant, where many Vale workers were likely to have died, would be hit by toxic mud.